Introduction to Theology (REL-101)

 Human Rights, Indigenous Rights, Environmental Rights (REL-220)

 This course explores two on-going global debates among academics, activists and policy-makers within the concept of human rights: (1) To what extent should human rights be limited to a narrow range of clearly defined individual rights, and to what extent should they be expanded to cover a larger range of individual and collective rights?
 (2) Are indigenous communities necessarily better environmental stewards, and so does the extension of rights to these communities lead to better environmental protection?
-Cross-listed with ENVS 265 and INTL 200.
+Counts for W, INTL 250/ENVS 265

 Christian Social Ethics (REL-224)